houzyk/thephilosophicalcode/HelloComputer/HelloComputer.md

 ### A Formal Observation

 We kept the article devoid of logical and mathematical technicalities so far.
 For those who wanna deep dive into the matter, this section is for you.
-Anyone else, please skip this section.
+Anyone else, this marks the end of the article for you.
 Let's begin by asking ourselves how do we lay "symbolic manipulation" on a formal basis?
 Those used to TCS and Logic might see each model of Computation as a precisification of "symbolic manipulation".
 So, we see that the semantics of "symbolic manipulation" is varied.
 So, we have a Pluralism of Computation!
 For example, we may precisificate "symbolic manipulation" as a Turing Machine tuple (Q, L, s, t) where

 1 Q is a finite set of states q.